NEVI

 Through Project GANESHA, Pasang works with Global Solutions to align NEVI’s practical experience with new modular battery platforms, smart charging concepts and data-led planning.

-He sees the partnership as a way to scale Nepal’s transition to clean transportation and renewable energy, using advanced technologies, shared research and strategic collaboration to accelerate EV adoption not only in cities, but also in rural and off-grid communities where reliable power and transport are harder to secure.
+He sees the partnership as a way to scale Nepal’s transition to clean transportation and renewable energy, leveraging advanced technologies, shared research, and strategic collaboration to accelerate EV adoption not only in cities but also in rural and off-grid communities where reliable power and transport are harder to secure.

 Pasang is deeply interested in renewable energy technologies and smart grid systems that contribute to a more sustainable future.

-He is passionate about exploring innovative solutions that optimise energy efficiency, promote clean-energy adoption and support sustainable development in the communities NEVI and Global Solutions serve.
+He is passionate about exploring innovative solutions that optimise energy efficiency, promote clean energy adoption, and support sustainable development in the communities that NEVI and Global Solutions serve.

 Outside of work, Pasang enjoys playing football and travelling.